Thales-Lobo/cat_bot_generator/README.md

 ## Additional information
 - If you want to post the images at a specific interval you can use the library `schedule` or `apscheduler` to schedule the script to run at specific intervals.
-- If you want to customize the message that gets posted along with the image, you can edit the `status = ` parameter.
+- If you want to customize the message that gets posted along with the image, you can edit the `status` parameter.
 - The script will create a database called `cat_images.db` in the root directory of the project.
 Cat Bot Generator
 - Make sure you have the necessary permissions to tweet images on the account you're using.